 by means of a single lifting function of the input Newton polytopes (cf. article).

-Software development in
+Software development and Benchmarking.

-In module Realroot, solvers for univariate polynomials (e.g. continued
+module Realroot, solvers for univariate polynomials (e.g. continued

-fractions), extensions to systems of polynomials (subdivision methods);
+fractions), for systems of polynomials (subdivision methods);

 Polytopal computations for algebraic manipulation: